lnutimura/TCC-Snort3/README.md

+>**Note:** *This repo does not build/compile.
+However, I'm keeping it because it might be useful as a reference for someone who wants to build their own Snort3/Snort++ Inspector.
+For a buildable project and a more well-organized repo, please, check the text below.*

 # 🇺🇸 TCC-Snort3
 Snort++ Inspector for Anomaly-based Detection, developed for my undergraduate thesis.
 It uses a Multilayer Perceptron (MLP) and an Optimum-Path Forest (OPF) based classifier to classify network connections — offline or online — as *normal* or *attack*.